mariarencode/Maria_Ren_Flutter_Clock/README.md

 # Maria Ren Clock

-### This app is designed by Maria Ren for the Flutter Clock Challenge Competition.
+## This app is designed by Maria Ren for the Flutter Clock Challenge Competition.

+## Note To Judges:
-### (* Note: Please test on iOS device.
+#### * Please test on iOS device.
 This app is developed on iPhone 11 Emulator iOS 13.2.2.
-Best performance and result is achieved using iOS devices.)
+Best performance and result is achieved using iOS devices.
+#### * Please use 'flutter run' instead of 'flutter create .' when running project (I made some edits in the iOS and Android folders so I didn't delete them during project cleanup.